ln-komandur/nextcloud-on-ubuntu/README.md

 `cd /var/www/nextcloud`

-`sudo -u www-data php occ db:add-missing-indices`
+`sudo -u www-data php occ db:add-missing-indices` # *Add missing indices manually while the instance continues to run*

 ### Delete older versions of all files for all users while the instance continues to run

 `cd /var/www/nextcloud`

-`sudo -u www-data php occ versions:cleanup`
+`sudo -u www-data php occ versions:cleanup` # *Delete older versions of all files for all users while the instance continues to run*

 ### Add user via occ command

 `cd /var/www/nextcloud`

-`sudo -E -u www-data php occ user:add --display-name="FNU LNU" --group="group-A" --group="group-B" username` # Create a user and assign them group-A and group-B. This will prompt for password, but not email.
-However, upon first login, this approach will still ask for the password to be reset through the link it has sent to the (non-existent) email.
+`sudo -E -u www-data php occ user:add --display-name="FNU LNU" --group="group-A" --group="group-B" username` # *Create a user and assign them group-A and group-B.*
+This will prompt for password, but not email.
+However, upon first login, this approach will still ask for the password to be reset through the link it has sent to the non-existent email.
 Ignore the message and login again.

 Refer [the nextcloud admin manual](https://docs.nextcloud.com/server/latest/admin_manual/occ_command.html) for more occ commands